webis-de/slidehub/README.md

 |---:|-----:|--------:|-------:|-------:|------:|
 | —  | 15   | 31      | 49     | 9.1    | 36    |

-SlideHub does not support Internet Explorer.
+Slidehub does not support Internet Explorer.
 All features listed below are not supported by Internet Explorer (unless a polyfill is provided).
 To achieve support for Internet Explorer 11, the JavaScript code needs to be transpiled to not use unsupported features (like promises).
 In addition, the CSS has to be written in a way to either not use custom properties at all or provide explicit fallbacks to property declarations using them.

 I’d like to avoid Internet Explorer.
 It doesn’t have great support for [Flexbox](https://caniuse.com/#feat=flexbox).
 It only has [support for an old version](https://caniuse.com/#feat=css-grid) of the CSS grid specification.
 It also lacks support for a lot of [ECMAScript 6](https://kangax.github.io/compat-table/es6/) features.